 All encrypted information is stored on the company’s cloud-hosted servers.
 This allows you to access your LastPass logins from anywhere but may also open possibilities for security breaches on their network to compromise personal data.
 So if you want to keep your data secure outside of the cloud, a tool with the option for local storage would be a better fit.

-While LastPass is a reliable tool, it should be noted that they have experienced major data breaches in the past.
+While LastPass is a reliable tool, it should be noted that they have experienced major data breaches, most recently in August 2022.

 - Rich features in the free version